As a Tear Jerker page, all spoilers are left unmarked.

 - Al committing suicide out of fear of his low test scores and guilt over attacking Tris.
 When she hears the news, she wonders if she was too hard on him, considering that in their last conversation, she threatened to kill him if he ever got close to her again.

-- Will's death.
+- Tris having to kill Will in self-defense.
 For bonus points, it keeps coming back over and over again.

 - "Can I be forgiven for all I've done to get here?
 I want to be.
 I can.
 I believe it."

-- Chapter 52-54 of Allegiant.
+- Chapter 52-54.
 They consist of Tobias reminiscing about all the things he had done with Tris, who's now dead.
 Not a single one of them lasts half a page.

 - Tobias's somber reflection after he comes to terms with Tris's death: "I suppose a fire that burns that bright is not meant to last."

-- In Allegiant, Christina and Tris have a conversation in which they both agree that they'll always have each other, no matter what.
+- Even worse regarding Tris's death is that there was a moment where Christina and Tris have a conversation in which they both agree that they'll always have each other, no matter what.
 And then, pages later, Tris dies.

 - Tris killing Will and the aftermath depicted, with Tris' mother comforting her.

 - The death of Tris' mother, full stop.
 Probably Shailene Woodley's best acting to date - try to hold in the waterworks as this heartbreaking scene unfolds.

 - What makes it even worse is that while Tris is cradling her mother's body, gunfire is going off around her.
 She screams at them to stop, but is forced to just leave the body there, unable to properly say goodbye to her mother.